mayur199/employee-management-system-angular-spring-boot-mysql/emp_backend/api-docs/api-docs.md

-# Employee Management System API Documentation
+# employee-management-system-angular-spring-boot-mysql API Documentation

 ## Introduction

-## getAllEmployees
+## Retrieves all employee records from the database.

 `GET` /api/v1/employees